 These policies are consistent with established professional guidelines such as Access to Digital Resources and Services from the American Library Association, the ACRL Code of Ethics for Special Collections Librarians, and the SAA Core Values Statement and Code of Ethics from the Society of American Archivists.

 This statement draws on the work of other institutions who have created similar statements for their digital collections, including the University of Wisconsin Milwaukee Libraries, Temple University Libraries, the Digital Public Library of America's Black Women's Suffrage Digital Collection, and the Digital Commonwealth.

 The archives is open for on-campus visitors!
 Unfortunately, the archives will be closed to outside researchers.
-While for those of you on campus our doors are always open (unless we are teaching), please also consider scheduling a meeting with the Archives staff.
+While for those of you on campus our doors are always open (unless we are teaching), please also consider emailing the Archives.

 To search our archival holdings, visit our research database, ArchivesSpace.
 The archival collections contain a multitude of primary source materials relating to Wheaton College and its long, spirited history.
 These include administrative records of Wheaton Female Seminary and Wheaton College, College publications, papers and manuscripts of the Wheaton family, alumnae classes and faculty, photographs, scrapbooks, and other memorabilia, audio and video tapes of Wheaton events, materials related to student organizations and academic pursuits and the records of the Alumni Association.

 The archives holds the administrative records of Wheaton Female Seminary, Wheaton College and the Alumni Association as well as associated nonofficial records and papers that relate to the history of the institution.
 Publications of the College, records of the founding of Wheaton Female Seminary and of the Board of Trustees, administrative records, and photographs, sound recordings, films, and videos form major portions of the collection.